shubuuuo/Learning-cpp/README.md

 # Learning-cpp
-So, Here I will be posting the notes of what I learned each day in C++ in this repository.
+So, I will post notes of what I learned each day in C++ in this repository.
 Feel free to correct me if I am doing something wrong :)

-### This Repository will contain chapter-wise notes as I am planning to make them like that.
+### This Repository will contain chapter-wise notes as I plan to make them like that.
-## Chapter - 1/01_basics
+## 01_basics